pochka15/Interpreter-for-custom-language/README.md

     - make it possible to write visitors for the AST
 - Backend: Make it possible to read a text file then write the interpretation result to the standard output
 - Errors
-    - show the error message, containing the line of an error
+    - show the error message, containing the line of an error during the scanning (tokenizing) process
-    - stop interpreter when the there occurs an error during the parsing or semantic analysis

 ### What should be interpreted